paullockaby/ghpypi/README.md

 # ghpypi
-A Python package index generator for GitHub using GitHub Pages.
-This looks at the list of releases on a GitHub repository and generates HTML out of it that can then be served up with GitHub Pages and used by pip to install your libraries.
+A Python package index generator for releases on GitHub that uses GitHub Pages.
+This looks at the list of releases on one or more GitHub repositories and generates HTML out of it that can then be served up with GitHub Pages and used by pip to install your libraries.

 ## What is this?